-Both algorithims were simulated in Python in attempts to utalize its high level nature for rapid development.
-The table for Booth's algorithim was preformed with a simple if-then, while a switch case was used in modified booth's algorithim.
+Both algorithms were simulated in Python in attempts to utalize its high level nature for rapid development.
+The table for Booth's algorithm was preformed with a simple if-then loop, while a switch case was used in modified booth's algorithm.
 Simple integers were used to represent registers.